nik09877/CS_Vault_Personal_Notes/Work/TCS/InstaBiz UK/Learning/Flutter Doc.md

 #### 4. GlobalKey

 GlobalKey is a powerful key type that acts as a global identifier for a widget.
 It allows you to access a widget from anywhere in your app.
 This is particularly useful when you need to interact with widgets across different parts of your Flutter application.
+Used for displaying a **snackbar** outside of build method.

 #### Why Are Keys Important?